 This Coinbase review will provide you with an in-depth overview of the platform, its features, fees, and how to open and use an account.
 Additionally, we’ll reflect on what are the positive and negative sides of the exchange.
 Also, we’ll explain why it is one of the most credible cryptocurrency brokers in the world.

-Coinbase has not only survived, but it is also thriving.
-As of Q1 2021, it serves more than 56 million verified users worldwide and is expected to reach over 70 million verified users by Q4 2021, according to Finbold analysts.
+Today, Coinbase is thriving.
+As of December 2021, the platform stores 12% of the world’s crypto.
+Moreover, it serves more than 56 million verified users worldwide and is expected to reach over 70 million verified users by the end of 2021, according to Finbold analysts.

 Furthermore, it also serves more than 1,700 institutions.
 The exchange has more than $223 Billion of assets under management and, in Q1 2021, processed more than $335B worth of trades.

 According to our previous research, Coinbase is the second most-visited crypto exchange in the world with 91 million web visitors in October 2021.
 Binance remains the leader with 171 million web visitors for the same month.

 Coinbase is a cryptocurrency exchange that was co-founded in 2012 by Brian Armstrong (CEO) and Fred Ehrsam (Board Director) as part of the 2012 YCombinator cohort (S12).
 We may refer to Coinbase as a crypto exchange, and it may have started as one, but over the years, it has expanded its offering to include much more than just buying, selling, and trading crypto assets.